 About fishing in the lakes:

-Almost all national parks in the country (Durmitor, Biogradska Gora, Skadar) allow fishing with your fishing gear.
-A 1 day license costs 20 euros.
-Local fishermen here catch only trout.
+Most national parks in the country (Durmitor, Biogradska Gora, Skadar) allow fishing.
+Bring your gear, and a one-day license typically costs between 5 and 20 euros.
+Anglers primarily target trout.
 You can read more about these locations in the article: National parks of Montenegro.

-Here is a list of the most common fish that can be caught off the coast of Montenegro:
+Here’s a list of the most common fish you can catch along the shores of Montenegro:

 • European bass (Dicentrarchus labrax).
 But the locals call it sea bass 🙂